zydou/arti/crates/arti-client/README.md

 * `error_detail` -- expose the `arti_client::Error` inner error type.
 * `dirfilter` -- expose the `DirFilter` API, which lets you modify a network directory before it is used.
-* `onion-service-client` -- build with non-working stub APIs to support connecting to onion services.
-(These do not work yet, and will just cause your code to panic.)
 * `keymgr` -- build with non-working APIs for key management.
 (These do not work yet, and will just cause your code to panic.)